armaank/Key-Frame-Extraction/README.md

 # Key-Frame-Extraction
-A matlab program that preform key-frame extraction
+A matlab program that preforms key-frame extraction